Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 2. Under the repository name (just above the green buttons for code and Gitpod), click the Settings” button.
 3. Scroll down the new page until you find the “GitHub Pages” heading.
 4. Under the “Source” subheading, used the dropdown to select the master branch to run the page from.
-5. Click the save button to the right.
+5. Click the save button to the right, the screen with auto refresh.
-6. A new highlighted section will appear with the projects url for you to access.
+6. A new highlighted ribbon will appear with the projects url for you to access saying  **Your site is published at https://rhyspollarddevelopment.github.io/UserCentricMilestoneProject/**.

-This project did move to a separate branch named “Style redesign” but was later merged back into the main branch.
+This project did move to a separate branch named “Style redesign” but was later merged back into the main branch, this was done as shown:
+1. On the new branch, select the "Pull request" green button.
+2. This created a pull request review which detailed the major changes of the fork compared to the master branch.
+3. Once approved, return to the branch repository and select the "Pull requests" heading below repository name.
+4. If there are no conflicts, select the "Merge Pull Request" green drop down.
+5. Choose the option "Create a merge commit" to complete the merge.
+6. You can now delete the branch if required.

 ### How to clone the repository: